 and refreshment to your bones.

-Allow me to give some historical background so to understand what the promise of verse 8 meant in context to the original audience.
+Allow me to give some background to the imagery so to understand what the promise of verse 8 meant in context to the original audience.
 It’s known that by the umbilical cord the fetus receives its nourishment while it’s in the mother’s womb.
 All the nourishment is received and the circulation of the blood is kept up by way of the umbilical cord (which was connected to our belly button/navel).
-Thus, when the wise man says, that it shall be health to your body (i.e. navel), what he’s saying is that this principle—trust in God and not in ourselves, seeking His will and not our own wisdom, and fearing God so to turn from evil—is as vital to our life in God and to our “continual growth in grace, as the umbilical cord is to the life and growth of the fetus in the womb”.
-So the promise is by following this principle, it will be nourishment/sustenance (that which is sustaining) to our life just as all the nourishment is received and the circulation of the blood is kept up by way of the umbilical cord (the navel).
-What a promise this is once we have some background and understand what it originally meant in its historical context.
+Thus, when the wise man says, that it shall be health to your body (i.e. navel), what he’s communicating is that this principle—trust in God and not in ourselves, seeking His will and not our own wisdom, and fearing God so to turn from evil—is as vital to our life in God and to our “continual growth in grace, as the umbilical cord is to the life and growth of the fetus in the womb”.
+So, the promise is by following this principle (verses 5-7), it will be nourishment/sustenance (that which is sustaining) to our life just as all the nourishment is received and the circulation of the blood is kept up by way of the umbilical cord (the navel).
+What a promise this is once we have some background and understand what it means in context.

 Now to finish what the rest of the promise means, the “refreshment to your bones”.
 In Clarke's Commentary he notes for verse 8,